 After these yummy snacks and food, you need dessert!

 - Tip #21: Just a couple of blocks from La Negrita, you will find Pola Gelato on Calle 55 #467D x 62 y 64.
 Milk-based and sorbet-style, dairy-free gelato is hand-made with local ingredients.
 Regional flavors are also the primary focus but also include traditional gelato favorites like stracciatella.
-Available in a dish or a hand-made waffle cone and one scoop is only 30 pesos.
+Available in a dish or a hand-made waffle cone and one scoop is budget friendly.
 Try a shot of espresso on top!

 Here’s the secret –

 It’s impossible to visit Mérida without buying pan or pan dulce (bread or sweet bread) from a panaderia.

 So it’s no surprise, there are plenty of panaderias in town.
 BUT one of the most exceptional is the one facing the Monumento A La Patria on Paseo de Montejo y Calle 27A.